j0shua-daniel/debian-rice/README.md

 ## Remeber:
 Go to the settings and change the icon theme to windows 8 and the theme to windows 7.

+## Wallpaper:

+Choose a wallpaper from [here](https://windowswallpaper.miraheze.org/wiki/Windows_7).

+What i used was [this one](https://static.wikitide.net/windowswallpaperwiki/1/1c/CA-wp6.jpg).